CS261-Group-17/Mentoring-Site/README.md

 ## Usage

-The development version of the site can be accessed at [http://localhost:8000](http://localhost:8000) when running through docker.

-## Setup

-See the `GETTING_STARTED.md` document for in-depth instructions on how to start developing.

-See the `DOCKER_SETUP.md` document for a summary of how the docker container was setup.
+See the `INSTALLATION.md` document for installations instructions for the development and production environments.

 ## License